hepromark/BicycleModelExploration/README.md

 ![Matrix System](docs/latex_model.png)

-which can be equivalent viewed as a 2nd order ODE with whose homogenous roots characterized by the eigenvalues of A.
+which can be equivalent viewed as a 2nd order ODE whose homogenous roots characterized by the eigenvalues of A.

 If 1 or more eigenvalue of A > 0: the solution (i.e. state as a function of time) will explode to infinity due to haveing a positive exponent.
 - **We define this to be "unstable".**